Art against War and Fascism in the 20th and 21st centuries

 The exhibition is held as part of the Anti-Fascist Year, a country-wide initiative of public institutions, NGOs, social movements, collectives, artists and activists.
 The goal of the Anti-Fascist Year is to commemorate the struggle of historic anti-fascists and to oppose the presence in the public sphere of post-fascist movements and those that endorse fascist ideas, discourses and practices.

-Our Many Europes is a project of the museum confederation L'Internationale, co-financed from the funds of the EU Creative Europe Cultural Programme.
+The show is also part of Our Many Europes, a project of the museum confederation L'Internationale, co-financed from the funds of the EU Creative Europe Cultural Programme.
 The members of L'Internationale: Museum van Hedendaagse Kunst Antwerpen (MHK A), Antwerp; Moderna galerija (MG+msum), Ljubljana; Van Abbemuseum, Eindhoven; Museu d'Art Contemporani de Barcelona (MACBA), Barcelona; Museum of Modern Art in Warsaw; SALT, Istanbul and Ankara; Museo Reina Sofía, Madrid as well as their partners: National College of Art and Design (NCAD), Dublin and Valand Academy (University of Gothenburg) jointly carry out more than forty public projects (conferences, exhibitions, workshops) between 2018 and 2022.

 Sebastian Cichocki, Joanna Mytkowska, Łukasz Ronduda, Aleksandra Urbańska

 Magdalena Heliasz – Print Control

 Graphic design of the exhbition and the brochure

 Michał Kożurno, in collaboration with Monika Bzura

 Paweł Brylski, Dominika Jagiełło, Marta Przasnek, Marta Przybył, Cezary Wierzbicki, Jolanta Woch, and „Use the Museum” team